expertofvision/ecs521u-labs/lab-2/Lab2.md

 1. Go to the definition of `drawForeground` function.

-2. Add an albatross image `drawForeground`
+2. Add an albatross image:

 ```
 albatross_img = new Image();